Support us 😍

 Donate now because Kris Jenner isn’t returning our calls about investing in our business model and we’ve already maxed out our crappy bank’s credit limit.

 But hey, don’t just donate 10 bucks!
-That barely covers the our office Mother’s Day emergency therapy session for when Mary inevitably shows everyone 62 consecutive birth photos no one asked to see.
+That barely covers our office Mother’s Day emergency therapy session for when Mary inevitably shows everyone 62 consecutive birth photos when her baby decided to exit through the gift shop but got stuck in the revolving door.

 😉